. . . when McGill scientists bust myths and clarify science.

 January 11, 2013: Sasquatch and the unknown — wildmen as physical and cultural phenomena

-By André Costopoulos, Associate Dean (Student Affairs).
+By André Costopoulos (Associate Dean, Student Affairs, McGill University).
 Wildmen are known by many names around the world: Sasquatch, Orang Pendek, Bigfoot, Yeti, Yowie, Mistabau, and many others.
 Whether or not they represent a real physical phenomenon, one thing is certain: they are a real and important cultural phenomenon.
 We will explore what they mean to us and what their presence in our culture says about us as humans.
 We will also examine some of the reported evidence of their physical existence.
 This Freaky Friday will be followed by the 1987 film Harry and the Hendersons, a dramatic comedy about a family's encounter with the cryptozoological creature Bigfoot.

 IMAGE: Actor Cliff Robertson as Charly interacting with the laboratory rat Algernon.